tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 Controller.
 The Slice-Flow Aggregate may be preconfigured, created on demand, or modified dynamically.

-## Path Placement over NRP Filter Topology {#PathPlacement}
+## Path Placement over NRP Filtered Topology {#PathPlacement}

 Depending on the underlying network technology, the paths are selected in the network in order to best deliver the SLOs for the different services carried by the Slice-Flow Aggregate.
-The path placement function (carried on ingress node or by a controller) is performed on the Filter Topology that is selected to support the Slice-Flow Aggregate.
+The path placement function (carried on ingress node or by a controller) is performed on the Filtered Topology that is selected to support the Slice-Flow Aggregate.

-Note that this step may indicate the need to increase the capacity of the underlying Filter Topology or to create a new Filter Topology.
+Note that this step may indicate the need to increase the capacity of the underlying Filtered Topology or to create a new Filtered Topology.

 ## NRP Policy

+An NRP policy is a policy construct that enables instantiation of mechanisms in support of service specific control and data plane behaviors on select topological elements associated with the NRP.

 The NRP Policy is a construct that enables the instantiation of control and data plane behaviors on select topological elements in support of the IETF network slice service.
-The NRP Policy encompasses policies (see {{SliceDefinition}}) that manage the specific resources in the network associatiated with a specific NRP.
+The NRP Policy encompasses policy actions (see {{SliceDefinition}}) that manage the specific resources in the network associated with the NRP.

 ## NRP Policy Installation